Manage Distributed Version Control with Mercurial

 hello-world, and remove the file

 hw.txt.
 When you perform the next commit, Mercurial will include these revisions in the changeset it saves, keeping track of a file’s history despite any changes in name.

-status command to retrieve the current state of the working copy as you prepare for the next commit:
+status command to retrieve the current state of the working file:

-If you accidentally move files using default filesystem tools without using mercurial tools you can issue the following command, to “clean up” your repository:
+If you accidentally move files using default filesystem tools instead of Mercurial’s tools, use the following command, to clean your repository:

 hg addremove --similarity 100